Foo-Manroot/foo-manroot.github.io/_posts/2018-01-15-gnuradio-ook-transmit.markdown

 ```

-Before diving into the technical details, it's important to note the legality of
+Before diving into the technical details, it's important to know the legality of
-transmitting on certain ranges.
-We didn't have to worry about this on the previous part,
+transmitting on certain frequency ranges.
+We didn't have to worry about this on the
-listening to signals, as it's legal to do it (at least where I'm from, Spain) except some
+previous part, listening to signals, as it's legal to do it (at least where I'm from,
-special frequencies like military communications and the like.
+Spain) except some special frequencies like military communications and the like.

-This is all I could find about the laws here on Spain (all cited sources are on Spanish):
+Regarding transmission, this is all I could find about the laws here on Spain (all cited
+sources are on Spanish):
   - According to the [E.U. regulation (p.
 11)](https://www.boe.es/doue/2017/214/L00003-00027.pdf),
 	"unspecific short range devices" (telemetry, remotes, alarms...) on the
-	433'92 MHz band can freely transmit up to 10 mW of effective radiated power.
+	433'92 MHz band can freely transmit with up to 10 mW of effective radiated power.
   - On the latest [frequencies assignations table (p.
 12)](http://www.minetad.gob.es/telecomunicaciones/espectro/CNAF/notas-UN-2017.pdf)
 	from the Spanish government it seems to corroborate the 10 mW limit, stating also
 	that anything that works on that band must accept interferences from other